jonkeegan/cassini-tools/README.md

 ### Convert the raw binary data to images you can use

 This part stinks.
+For me it was just a pain, beacuse I'm on a Mac, and had to use a VM to run this utility.
 I wanted to use the highest resolution (1024x1024) images, so I took all of the files (.IMG and .LBL files), and copied them all to a single directory (I actually made a series of smaller directories as it took so long to process).
 Then I generated PNGs of each image using the Windows command line utility **IMG2PNG** (http://www.mmedia.is/bjj/utils/img2png/).
 It actually reads the metadata for each image, and uses that data to convert the raw image data to a PNG.
+So ***IMG2PNG*** is great, but a bit of a hoop to jump through if you are on a Mac.
+Anyone want to write a Unix / Linux port of it?
+Please?

 Alternatively, there are some other images that you can use right off the bat.